hamidiqbal598/rails_advance_concepts/README.md

 * Next Thing is  do with Rspec and Factory Method
     Add FactoryBot configure line in rails_helper.rb in Spec Folder `config.include FactoryBot::Syntax::Methods`
-    Add new `gem 'pry-rails'` which helpt to add FactoryBot in rails c
+    Add new `gem 'pry-rails'` which help to add FactoryBot in rails c

+* Now time to setup Tailwind css in Rails application